 Braun’s 3 lifts No. 23 Kansas over No. 15 Texas Tech 67-61

-LAWRENCE, Kan.
-(AP) Christian Braun hit a corner 3 with 24 seconds left, David McCormack scored 17 points and No. 23 Kansas beat No. 15 Texas Tech 67-61 on Saturday.
+LAWRENCE, Kan. — Christian Braun hit a corner 3 with 24 seconds left, David McCormack scored 17 points and No. 23 Kansas beat No. 15 Texas Tech 67-61 on Saturday.

 Ochai Agbaji had 14 points and Jalen Wilson added 11.
 Braun’s 3 made it a two-possession game and essentially locked up the win for the Jayhawks (17-7, 11-5 Big 12).